castorini/d-bert/README.md

 # D-BERT
-This repository provides implementations of [our original BERT distillation technique](https://arxiv.org/abs/1903.12136) and our more recent text generation-based method.
+This repository provides implementations of our original BERT distillation technique, [Distilling Task-Specific Knowledge from BERT into Simple Neural Networks](https://arxiv.org/abs/1903.12136), and our more recent text generation-based method.
 The latter is more effective than the former at the cost of computational efficiency, requiring multiple GPUs to fine-tune Transformer-XL or GPT-2 for constructing the transfer set.
 Thus, we will henceforth refer to them as `d-lite` and `d-heavy`, respectively.

 The codebase admittedly is in a messy state; we plan to continue refactoring it.
+If you desire **just the data** from our second paper, you may download that [here](https://git.uwaterloo.ca/r33tang/distillation-data).

 ## Transfer Set Construction